 Adjust your lifestyle

 If your bad breath is caused by foods you eat, beverages you drink, or cigarette smoke you may want to consider making some changes to your lifestyle.
 The most common culprits include coffee, soda, alcohol, tobacco, garlic, and onions.
 Other food and drinks can also contribute to less than pleasant breath.

 Drinking plenty of water also helps to keep your mouth moist and flush your system.
 This extra amount of liquid can help reduce bad breath significantly.

 If you make some positive changes and bad breath continues, you may want to keep track of your food and beverage intake in order to help determine the cause.
 Everyone is different, so any observations can help you prevent bad breath.

 Clean dental appliances or dentures

-Be sure to clean your dental appliance thoroughly before you put it in your mouth.
-Every time.
-If you aren’t sure the best way to clean it, contact your dentist for recommendations of the best cleaning products.
+It is important to clean your dental appliance thoroughly every time.
+If you have any questions, or need suggestions on how to clean your appliance, please contact your dentist for recommendations and suggested cleaning products.

 If you’ve tried all the above steps and still can’t get rid of lingering odors and bad breath then it is time to see a dentist.
 Give our office a call at (303) 534-2626 and we will be happy to assist you.